 Colour: when the colour is not the same all over.

 Diameter: when the mole is greater than one quarter of an inch in size.

-If you notice any changes while examining your moles (using the ABCD rule) then you should consult your doctor immediately!
+If you notice any changes while examining your moles (use the ABCDEFG rule) and if you find changes it is necessary for you to, consult your doctor or dermatologist immediately!

 Occasionally though a mole may be a cancerous growth.
 Therefore it is best to get medical advice if a mole changes in size, shape, or colour, or any other blemish is out of the ordinary.

 After a person reaches middle age, other dark areas may appear that are not moles.
 These brown, wart-like growths that appear on the face or trunk and look as if they have been stuck to the skin may be seborrheic keratoses.
 Multiple small grey brownspots that may appear on the wrists, back of hands, forearms and face could be actinic lentigines.
 These are also called liver spots or age spots.
 Seborrheic keratoses and actinic lentigines are very easily diagnosed by a doctor and are not cancerous.

 You may notice darkened spots that are not moles.
 The most common of these are freckles.
 Sun exposure may make freckles darker and they may fade in winter.
 Freckles usually are limited to sun exposed areas like the face, neck and upper back.
 Blondes and redheads can freckle more easily.

 Freckles and other Brown spots